 Some of my most vivid childhood memories of school were the novel studies that we read for various subjects.
 It was my most favorite way to learn skills, history, any topic really!
 I am a lover of books and getting to read an entire book from cover to cover as a school assignment put me in heaven!
 I am sure this is a major reason why as a teacher my passion is to create and teach is novel studies!
 I love to introduce new books to students and as a community, get immersed in the book together.
 I love for a student to pull us off the schedule with a question or comment from something they read that leads the class in a lively discussion.
 That’s where the real memorable learning takes place after all!

-Shiloh written by Phyllis Reynolds Naylor is a wonderful book to use for a novel study, literature circles, or book clubs in the classroom.
+Sadako and the Thousand Paper Cranes is a historical novel set in Post-WWII Japan written by Eleanor Coerr.
+This is a wonderful book to use for a novel study, literature circles, book clubs, or individual study in the classroom or home school.

 This is a great novel to accompany a study of: